Can’t Drive Kids to the Mosque? Learn Quran Online by Live Tutor on Skype!

 How to give Zakat

-Once a person’s wealth exceeds the minimum account (Nisaab) required for Zakat, and a (Hijri) year passes by, with the person’s wealth staying above the threshold during that period, Zakat becomes mandatory (for he is sahib-e-nisaab).
-Zakat is not paid on personal belongings like a house or car.
-However, it is given on gold and silver that a person owns.
+Once a person’s wealth exceeds the minimum account (Nisaab) required for Zakat, and a (Hijri) year passes by, with the person’s wealth staying above the threshold during that period, it becomes mandatory (for he is sahib-e-nisaab) which shows the importance of Zakat.
+Muslims do not need to pay Zakat on personal belongings like a house or car.
+However, we should give it on gold and silver that we own.
 Zakat is also paid on land, produce, and livestock, amongst other categories.
 2.5% is the amount of a person’s wealth that needs to be given in alms.
 This process is then continued on an annual basis unless the person’s wealth falls below the threshold.

 Zakat can be given to several categories of people.
 Allah defines them in Surah Taubah, Verse 60: For the poor and needy, for the Zakat collectors, for bringing people close to Islam, for freeing slaves, for those in debt, for Jihad and for stranded travelers.

 Allah says in Surah Baqarah, Verse 267, that believers should look to spend from the good things in their possession.
 He warns them that they shouldn’t try and give away the defective items as a charity.
 Therefore, if a person is giving livestock or produce, he must ensure he gives of the good things he owns.

 While giving the Zakat itself, believers must be down to earth and not have any pride, which can diminish the reward for the act.
 It must be given respectfully, keeping others’ sentiments in mind.
 If the recipient of Zakat is someone who may feel belittled by accepting poor-due, the fact that it is Zakat being given may be concealed from the receiver.